ar4/deepwave/docs/example_forward_model.rst

 .. image:: example_forward_model.jpg

-We did not need to use them in this case, but if the output receiver amplitudes contain undesirable wraparound artifacts (where high amplitudes at the end of a trace cause artifacts at the beginning of the trace) then the Deepwave propagator options `freq_taper_frac` and `time_pad_frac` should be helpful.
+We did not need to use them in this case, but if the output receiver amplitudes contain undesirable wraparound artefacts (where high amplitudes at the end of a trace cause artefacts at the beginning of the trace) then the Deepwave propagator options `freq_taper_frac` and `time_pad_frac` should be helpful.
 You can read more about them in the :doc:`usage` section.

 `Full example code <https://github.com/ar4/deepwave/blob/master/docs/example_forward_model.py>`_